 He was captured for an ill-tempered threat to kill a labourer, and while in captivity, his identity was discovered.
-Turpin was hung at Knavesmire on April 7, 1739.
-An effigy of the famous villain can be seen in the original cell at York Castle which was his final home.
+Turpin was hanged at Knavesmire on April 7, 1739.
+An effigy of the famous villain can be seen in the original cell in the York Castle Museum which was his final home.

 Following London's lead, new coffeehouses sprouted up and became popular social centres.
 One of the most common activities at coffeehouses was discussing local news and events publicised by York's first newspaper, The York Mercury, which was published from 1719.

 Assembly Rooms, Blake Street - now a restaurant and tea room.

 Assize Courts & Debtor's Prison - both are now part of the York Castle Museum